Skip to main content

 Porter et al investigated the clinical utility of proviral DNA resistance analysis for virologically suppressed patients in the SPIRIT study to evaluate the safety and efficacy of switching to a rilpivirine/emtricitabine/tenofovir regimen.2 They found that 89% of occurrences of NRTI and NNRTI resistance-associated mutations reported by historical genotype were also detectable in proviral DNA.

-Zaccarelli et al investigated proviral DNA resistance mutations in 149 virologically suppressed patients with 2 or more plasma RNA genotypes performed prior to virologic suppression.3 They found that 51% of patients had proviral DNA primary resistance mutations that were previously identified in plasma RNA.
+Zaccarelli et al investigated proviral DNA resistance mutations in 149 virologically suppressed patients with 2 or more plasma RNA genotype tests performed prior to virologic suppression.3 They found that 51% of patients had proviral DNA primary resistance mutations that were previously identified in plasma RNA.
 Primary resistance mutations that were mostly detected in proviral DNA were found to be related to previously administered antiretrovirals and/or to drugs with a low genetic barrier to resistance.
 Thus, proviral DNA resistance testing may be useful for detecting archived resistance mutations in the setting of low viral load when prior plasma RNA genotypes are not available.

 Allavena et al performed proviral DNA resistance testing on 69 virologically suppressed patients with no history of virologic failure.4 They found that 88% of proviral protease mutations and 76% of proviral reverse transcriptase mutations were concordant with plasma RNA genotypes obtained prior to initiation of therapy.

-DNA is extracted from EDTA-whole blood, and the entire pol gene—including the protease (codons 1-99), reverse transcriptase (codons 1-560), and integrase (codons 1-288) regions—is amplified by polymerase chain reaction (PCR).
+DNA is extracted from EDTA whole blood, and the entire pol gene—including the protease (codons 1-99), reverse transcriptase (codons 1-560), and integrase (codons 1-288) regions—is amplified by polymerase chain reaction (PCR).
 The PCR product is then sequenced by next-generation sequencing (NGS), followed by bioinformatic analysis to filter out nonviable viral species and to identify resistance-associated mutations present in 10% or more of the viral species.

 Predicted or probable resistance is reported for each NRTI, NNRTI, PI, and integrase inhibitor (INI).
 Resistance-associated mutations present in 10% or more of the viral species sequenced are reported.
 The HIV-1 viral subtype is also reported.

 Yes.
 In this circumstance use test code 94810(X), which provides a panel that includes both tests.
-3 mL whole blood (minimum: 1.2 ml) is required.
-See https://education.questdiagnostics.com/faq/FAQ87 for more information on our proviral DNA tropism test.
+Three mL whole blood (minimum: 1.2 mL) is required.
+See the HIV-1 Coreceptor Tropism Proviral DNA | Quest Diagnostics FAQ for more information on the Quest proviral DNA tropism test.

 Please collect 2 mL (minimum 0.6 mL) whole blood in a lavender-top EDTA tube.
 If also ordering proviral DNA tropism testing as part of panel test code 94810(X), collect 3 mL (minimum 1.2 mL) whole blood.